Notarial Services

 We can witness your signature on some land, mortgage or property documents for use in Australia.

-In some cases, you might need to get your identification documents (e.g. Passports, Driver’s License, Medicare card) certified, and get a DFAT Witnessing and Identity Certificate completed by a Consular Officer.
+In some cases, you might need to get your identification documents (e.g. Passports, Driver’s Licence, Medicare card) certified, and get a DFAT Witnessing and Identity Certificate completed by a Consular Officer.
 Please seek advice from your Australian legal practitioner, Conveyancers, Mortgagees and bring the detailed instruction at your appointment.

 Multiple witnesses in one document will incur multiple charges.